 - When should I contact a Las Vegas wrongful death lawyer?

-Why Choose Cogburn Law Offices?
+Why Choose Cogburn Law?

-Wrongful death laws very greatly from state to state.
+Wrongful death laws vary greatly from state to state.
 If you’ve lost a loved one in an accident caused by the negligence of another party, contact an experienced Las Vegas wrongful death lawyer for a free case consultation.
 Our skilled team of accident attorneys will work to recover evidence and build a strong case to ensure your family receives the justice you deserve.
 We know nothing can replace the loss of a loved one, but we will work tirelessly to help you maneuver the future, so you can begin the healing process.

 Who Can File a Wrongful Death Claim?